tilt-dev/api.tilt.dev/docs/kubernetes/image-map-v1alpha1.md

 - **image** (string), required

-  A fully-qualified image reference, including a name and an immutable tag.
+  A fully-qualified image reference, including a name and an immutable tag, as seen from the cluster container runtime that we're mapping this image to.

-  The image will not necessarily have the same repo URL as the selector.
-Many Kubernetes clusters let you push to a local registry for local development.
+  NB: Container images often need to be referenced from different networks, including:

+  1) The cluster container runtime 2) The local network 3) The cluster network

+  And each of these cases may have distinct URLs.

+  For more details on image references in different networks, see: https://github.com/kubernetes/enhancements/tree/master/keps/sig-cluster-lifecycle/generic/1755-communicating-a-local-registry#specification-for-localregistryhosting-v1

 - **buildStartTime** (MicroTime)